Held every year in Munich, Bavaria, Germany, Oktoberfest is the largest beer festival and traveling fair in the world.

 - Kitchener-Waterloo, Ontario, Canada

 The largest Oktoberfest celebration in Canada features the one-and-only Oktoberfest Idol, where participants “sing, strum or dance their way to stardom.”
 Thousands of people flock to see this event, most coming from America.
-Most people don’t know that you can use a us credit card in Canada so when they find out, they come and celebrate with Oktoberfest!

 - Cincinnati, Ohio